DC Motors used in Medical Lab Diagnostics

-Fast, Reliable and Cost-Effective
+Fast, Reliable And Cost-Effective

 Laboratory Analysis Under Control

-One of the main challenges in the area of liquid handling is the fast and target-oriented control of several items, e.g. on spot plates.
+One of the main challenges in the area of liquid handling is the fast and target-oriented control of several items, i.e. on spot plates.
 Within this context, the dynamics of the process pose a particular challenge.
-The relatively substantial weights (one to three kg) of the moved actuators must be accelerated and decelerated rapidly.
+The relatively substantial weights (1-3kg) of the moved actuators must be accelerated and decelerated rapidly.
 Speeds of up to 1 m/s must be controlled safely and with the utmost precision.
 In fact, accurate and repeatable positioning is decisive within this respect.
 Freely programmable positioning is a precondition for accessing the various plates and sample holders.
 Of course, the electronics and the drives must observe all the applicable safety regulations and EMC specifications for medical devices.
 The mechanical drive must also guarantee effective start-stop operation as part of heavy-duty usage.

 In practically every large hospital it is a standard practice to conduct tests as a way of medical intervention and treatment.
 These analyses are performed by the medical laboratory.
 A number of different steps and samples or reagents are necessary as part of these highly complex processes.
 For example, sample preparation, distribution, dilution series or reagent additions in a lab may require several hundreds of exactly proportioned and very precise liquid additions.
-Manual or partially automated execution would require immense concentration and staff reliability.
+Manual or partially-automated execution would require immense concentration and staff reliability.
 Automation is the perfect alternative.
 In fact, the standardized micro and spot plates or cuvettes used in the past can also be deployed when the above-mentioned tasks are performed in a fully automated environment.
 The high-precision analysis system works tirelessly without interruption and at constant speed, thus enhancing the safety of the findings and increasing cost-effectiveness in the lab.

 Flexibility is the trump card in mechanical design and control.
-After all, depending on the analysis to be performed, the sample preparation requirements can vary considerably.
+Since depending on the analysis to be performed, the sample preparation requirements can vary considerably.
 In general, an automated arm has to be able to accept the samples or reagents quickly and transfer them in a targeted manner to different, very closely arranged small holders.
 What is decisive for the quality of the analysis is the exact positioning of the arm, or the precise assignment of the sample and reagent.
 In addition to blood group determination or immunological analyses, bio-technological analyses can also be processed with superior precision.
-All that remains to be done by the lab staff is to insert the necessary reagents and samples and specify the program.
-In the event of a quick emergency analysis, e.g. for a blood test during an emergency operation, some systems may even leave the standard program mode and process the individual case data in no time at all.
-Thus, despite the emphasis on fully automated work processes, flexible operations are ensured.
+All that remains to be done by the lab staff is to insert the necessary reagents and samples and then specify the program.
+In the event of a quick emergency analysis, i.e. for a blood test during an emergency operation, some systems may even leave the standard program mode and process the individual case data in no time at all.
+Thus, despite the emphasis on fully automated work processes, flexible operations are ensured as well.

 The speed and torque of both series can be adapted to the requirements by means of specially designed gearheads.
 It is also possible to integrate encoders that are capable of creating up to 512 pulses per revolution.
 Tailor-made gears increase the resolution of the output significantly.
 This ensures that the exact position of the actuated system parts can be determined effectively.
-And yet, the units comprising motor, gearhead and encoder are so small that they can be integrated practically anywhere.
+And yet, the comprising motor, gearhead and encoder of the unit are so small that they can be integrated practically anywhere.
 This is complemented by a comprehensive range of power supply options.

-The innovative solutions developed for analytical and diagnostic lab operations are a tribute to the interaction of expert knowledge in medical devices and micromotor expertise.
+The innovative solutions developed for analytical and diagnostic lab operations are a tribute to the interaction of expert knowledge in medical devices and micro motor expertise.
 Here, as in other areas, flexible solutions facilitate the automation of routine functions and free up human resources that can be deployed in other areas.